CAPTAIN-KEN/Payload-Sveltekit-Skelton/README.md

-# Svelte-Kit + PayloadCMS Turborepo
+# Payload CMS - SvelteKit - Skeleton - Turborepo

 This is an custom made Turborepo starter.